 For us, these are Chocolate Weetabix (it’s a UK thing), Fibre One Chocolate Brownie, Tassimo Costa coffee capsules…

-So I make a trip once a month to stockpile these items to minimise the number of visits.
+So I make a trip once a couple of months to stockpile these items to minimise the number of visits.
 Just by doing that alone, I can easily save £400 a year which makes it a great way to cut the grocery bill.

 Other discount stores worth checking out are B&M, & Iceland in the UK.

 Stores like this in the US are more regional.
 Smaller grocers like Market Basket (in northeastern region), Winco on the west coast and Midwest, and Food4Less in California, Illinois, Indianan, and Ohio are worth a visit.

 Another effective way to lower your grocery bill is to reduce the number of times that you visit the supermarket.

 …By having a weekly plan.
 If you don’t plan a week ahead of time, you will find yourself visiting the grocery stores multiple times a week.

 Not only do you end up spending more money (because when was the last time you went to the store to get 1 thing, and came out with just 1?), it costs you extra time and fuel for every additional trip.

 So once you have done your weekly planning, aim for less than 2 trips a week to cover everything on your list.